 Each year Deep Cove Folk raffles some musical instruments as a fundraiser – usually a guitar but in 2018-2019 we raffled two guitars, a mandolin and a ukulele.
-For the 2019-2020 season we have on offer a guitar and two ukuleles.
+For the 2019-2020 season we have two ukuleles.
 The proceeds are divided equally between the club (funds for paying rent and performers) and the youth group of St John’s United Church.
 Tickets are available at each club night and at all the special concerts.
 Tickets can be bought individually ($2) or in packs of 5 for $8 or 10 for $15.
-The drawing go the winners is at the June 2020 club night.
+The winners are drawn at the January and June 2020 club nights.

 We donate half of the proceeds to St. Johns United Church to assist with their youth programming, particularly music.